-The Scenic Drive is open daily from 6AM until 8PM throughout spring.
+The Scenic Drive is open daily from 6AM until 8PM throughout spring & summer.
 The Visitor Center is open daily from 8AM until 4:30PM throughout the year.

 Weekends (Saturdays and Sundays) tend to be particularly busy, with peak visitation hours between 10AM to 4PM.
 Plan on arriving early to avoid the crowds, long lines, limited parking, and temporary closures.